datanav/docs/configuration.rst

 A pipe defines the flow of data from a *source* to a *sink* on some schedule as defined by the pump settings.
 Optionally, a pipe may define an ordered list of transforms that are applied to entities as they flow from the *source* to the *sink*.
-The pump "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.
+As the name implies, a pump "pumps" data in the form of entities from the source to the sink at regular or scheduled intervals.
 A chain of transforms can be placed in between the source and the sink, so that entities are transformed on their way to the sink.

 The pipe configuration consists of a :ref:`source <source_section>`, :ref:`transform <transform_section>`,
 :ref:`sink <sink_section>` and a :ref:`pump <pump_section>`.

 The configuration of a pipe has two forms; one *complete* form and one *short hand* form.
-The  *complete* form first is described first and we will later :ref:`revisit pipes <pipes_revisited>` and look at an additional *short hand* form.
+The  *complete* form is described first and we will later :ref:`revisit pipes <pipes_revisited>` and look at an additional *short hand* form.

-Note that the forward slash character (``/``) is not allowed in the pipe ``_id`` property.
+Note that the forward slash character ("``/``") is not allowed in the pipe ``_id`` property.

 Prototype
 ---------